 If we only had our twins we would have spent most of the day in Peppa Pig World and gone on all the rides with them.
 I just kept thinking how brilliant it was that they could go on so many at such a young age.
 And I think children up to ages 4 or even 5 would love it, if they prefer gentler fun.

 But if you’ve also got older children with you (or young daredevils) it’s great to have the choice of areas to go across the family theme park.
-If you want a rest from the rides, there is a fab fun park, amazing gardens for them to explore, as well as animals in Little Africa or a wet play area in Water Kingdom.
+If you want a rest from the rides, there is a fab fun park.
+There are amazing gardens for them to explore, as well as animals in Little Africa or a wet play area in Water Kingdom.

-There are over 70 rides and attractions, clearly I’ve not mentioned them all, and we didn’t go on all of them, but there’s certainly something that will keep every member of your family happy.
-We couldn’t get to everything in the one day we were there despite arriving as it opened at 10am and staying until 5pm.
+There are over 70 rides and attractions, clearly I’ve not mentioned them all.
+We didn’t go on all of them, but there’s certainly something that will keep every member of your family happy.
+We couldn’t get to everything in the one day we were there.
+That’s despite arriving as it opened at 10am and staying until 5pm.
 Partly because we went on the same rides so many times, but also because there is so much to do.
-Factor in that on more of an average day there would be queues, you definitely wouldn’t get to every ride or attraction – so it might be worth looking at the two day ticket.
+Factor in that on more of an average day there would be queues, you definitely wouldn’t get to every ride or attraction.
+So it might be worth looking at the two day ticket.

-We took our own food but there are places to buy refreshments all over the park, so no need for a hangry meltdown to ruin your day.
-You can hire double or single strollers for tired feet, there are ‘lost child contact’ stickers for your children to wear, and you can even charge your mobile phone at special points.
+We took our own food but there are places to buy refreshments all over the park.
+So no need for a hangry meltdown to ruin your day.
+You can hire double or single strollers for tired feet,.
+There are ‘lost child contact’ stickers for your children to wear, and you can even charge your mobile phone at special points.
 Perfect for when you’re using up battery taking so many photos of all the fun!
-There’s even a free app you can download which shows you live queue times, show and animal feeding times, an interactive map with directions and special offers.
+There’s even a free app you can download.
+It shows you live queue times, show and animal feeding times, an interactive map with directions and special offers.
 It’s like they’ve thought of everything!